 Then, why haven’t I been talking more about Azelaic Acid on this page?
 Simply because there are very few Indian skincare products with Azelaic Acid, and the international products are a pain to ship to India or are too expensive.
 Hence, I have personally been using Aziderm Cream for the longest time, but it is a prescription cream that I can’t recommend to others without consulting a dermat.

 So, I decided to make a list of the non-prescription Azelaic Acid products from Indian brands that you could try instead.
-Please note that in this blog post I am not reviewing these products.
-I am simply listing down the readily available products in India that contain Azelaic Acid as their star ingredient.
+Please note that in this blog post I am not reviewing all the products.
+I have mentioned my experience with the products I have tried.
+For the rest, I am simply listing down the readily available products in India that contain Azelaic Acid as their star ingredient.
 Basically, I am saving you some time that you would otherwise spend on Google Searches and scouring the ingredient lists.
-My plan is to try these products over the course of this year, so that I can review them for you.
-But in the mean time, here are the Azelaic Acid products in India that you could consider buying to reduce your blemishes.
+So, here are the Azelaic Acid products in India that you could consider buying to reduce your blemishes.

 The Skincare Benefits Of Azelaic Acid